hpi-schul-cloud/p2p/README.md

 # PeerToPeer CDN
 This project provides a peer to peer CDN to deliver content directly between browsers in a collaborative manner.
-It uses Webrtc for the content delivery and service worker to intercept requests.
+It uses WebRTC for the content delivery and service worker to intercept requests.
 This project aims to be a plugin solution.
-So the changes required to add the peer to peer CDN should keept as small as possible.
-Currently only the whitelist of shareable ressources needs to be changed to adapt the cdn to a new project.
+So the changes required to add the peer to peer CDN should kept as small as possible.
+Currently only the whitelist of shareable resources needs to be changed to adapt the CDN to a new project.

 ## Browser Support
 The Project is currently tested and developed for Chrome 68 only.